paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-100-group-health-plan-requirements.md

 **(e) Application to all plans** The provisions of subsections (a)(1)(F), (b)(3), (c), and (d) and subsection (b)(1) and section 9801 with respect to genetic information, shall apply to group health plans without regard to section 9831(a)(2).

-**(f) 11 So in original.
-Two subsecs. (f) have been enacted.
-Special rules for church plans** A church plan (as defined in section 414(e)) shall not be treated as failing to meet the requirements of this section solely because such plan requires evidence of good health for coverage of—
+**(f) Special rules for church plans** A church plan (as defined in section 414(e)) shall not be treated as failing to meet the requirements of this section solely because such plan requires evidence of good health for coverage of—

 (1) both any employee of an employer with 10 or less employees (determined without regard to section 414(e)(3)(C)) and any self-employed individual, or

 (2) any individual who enrolls after the first 90 days of initial eligibility under the plan.
 This subsection shall apply to a plan for any year only if the plan included the provisions described in the preceding sentence on July 15, 1997, and at all times thereafter before the beginning of such year.

-**(f) 1 Genetic information of a fetus or embryo** Any reference in this chapter to genetic information concerning an individual or family member of an individual shall—
+**(g) Genetic information of a fetus or embryo** Any reference in this chapter to genetic information concerning an individual or family member of an individual shall—

 (1) with respect to such an individual or family member of an individual who is a pregnant woman, include genetic information of any fetus carried by such pregnant woman; and